apache/echarts-doc/en/option/series/boxplot.md

 ]
 ```

-Every data item（each line in the example above） in double dimensional array renders a box, which contains 5 values.
+Every data item (each line in the example above)  in double dimensional array renders a box, which contains 5 values.
 They are:

 ```javascript
 [min,  Q1,  median (or Q2),  Q3,  max]